 - Start: Entrago (06:30, with daylight).

-- Full Quirós branch: Caranga → Santa Marina ↔ Caranga (28 km return).
+- Quirós branch out-and-back from Caranga: Caranga → Santa Marina ↔ Caranga (28 km return).

 2-day plan (recommended for taking it slow):